b3rq3/cicd-demo/README.md

 # Welcome to the CI/CD Demo

 Hi, in this repo you can find a CI/CD demo with Jenkins, Vaadin-Demo-Bakery-App and additionally a JVM monitoring solution with Prometheus and Grafana.
-I've adjusted the Vaadin-Demo-Bakery-App to gather JMX statistics and use the Docker [Buildkit](https://docs.docker.com/build/buildkit/) for improved performance for builds.
-You can find ,my forked vaadin-demo-bakery-app repository [here](https://github.com/bqsys/vaadin-demo-bakery-app).
+I've adjusted the Vaadin-Demo-Bakery-App to gather JMX statistics and use the Docker [Buildkit](https://docs.docker.com/build/buildkit/) to improve performance for builds.
+You can find my forked vaadin-demo-bakery-app repository [here](https://github.com/bqsys/vaadin-demo-bakery-app).

 ## Prerequisites